ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 	} );
 ```

-See the guide about the {@link framework/architecture/ui-library#dialogs-and-modals API of the dialogs system}.
+See the guide about the {@link framework/architecture/ui-library#dialogs-and-modals API of the dialog system}.

 ## Modal

 {@snippet framework/ui/ui-modal}

-Modal is a specific kind of a dialog window which while open, doesn't allow to interact with the editor content - it has to be closed first.
-It can be used to enforce the user interaction or interrupt them in some important situations.
+Modal is a specific kind of dialog window.
+While open, it does not allow to interact with the editor content &ndash; it has to be closed first.
+You can use a modal to enforce the user interaction or interrupt them in some important situations.

 To create a modal, use the optional {@link module:ui/dialog/dialog~DialogDefinition#isModal `isModal`} property of the {@link module:ui/dialog/dialog~Dialog#show `Dialog#show()`} method.

 ```js
 // Necessary imports.
 Remember to install the packages first.